raharz/schoolGroups/README.md

 # schoolGroups

-some code to test OBJECT data type.
+some code to test OBJECT data type on javaScript.